|

 Fake “guide” scams in Morocco

-Sadly, this type of scam is really prevalent in certain areas of Morocco – I’m looking at you Marrakech and Fes!
+Sadly, this type of scam is really prevalent in certain areas of Morocco.
+I’m looking at you Marrakech and Fes!
 And for solo travellers, it can be even more common as you are seen as easy targets.

 Typically, the scenario unfolds with someone approaching you out of nowhere, under the pretense they are offering you help.
-They might say something like: “You’re going in the wrong direction” or “Be careful of your bag”, hoping to immediately earn your trust.
+They might say something like: “You’re going in the wrong direction”.
+Or “Be careful of your bag”, hoping to immediately earn your trust.

-Sometimes, this evolves into helping you locate a tourist site, a local shop or your accommodation where they will demand an excessively high “tip” for the brief assistance they provided.
-It can be really frustrating when you genuinely think someone is just being helpful out of the goodness of their heart.
+Sometimes, this evolves into helping you locate a tourist site, a local shop or your accommodation.
+Once there, they will demand an excessively high “tip” for the brief assistance they provided.

 Some of these “helpers” also attempt to pose as official city guides, complete with fake IDs to validate their claims.
-More often than not, they will lead you to shops or restaurants where they earn commissions for bringing in customers, even if those places are overpriced or of poor quality.
-Occasionally, the scammer may refuse to leave you have agreed to an unreasonable payment.
-Many people end up handing over money just to resolve the situation.
+More often than not, they will lead you to shops or restaurants where they earn commissions for bringing in customers.
+Even if those places are overpriced or of poor quality.

 Side note: